perseas/Pyrseas/docs/dbtoyaml.rst

 Version Control and Dropped Objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is expected that the output of ``dbtoyaml --directory`` will be
+It is expected that the output of ``dbtoyaml --multiple-files`` will
-placed under version control.
-Further invocations should then update
+be placed under version control.
+Further invocations should then
-the files in the same directory tree.
+update the files in the same directory tree.
 However, if an object is
 dropped from the database ``dbtoyaml`` would normally only output
 files for new or changed objects--and thus keep the dropped object
 file under version control.
 To deal with dropped objects, ``dbtoyaml